Templates

 <div data-reportlink="multi">{#multi}</div><div>{#single}</div>

-We'll create a report that will create a single table using multiple templates.
+We'll create a report that will generate a single table using multiple templates.
 Each template constructs a separate element inside the table.

-The report uses two normal myDBR queries and insert's a template between the queries and creates a single report object.
+The report uses two regular myDBR queries and inserts a template between them to create a unified report object.

-We'll create a template that will create a row in the template containing a single text.
+We'll define a template that generates a row containing a single text element.

 <tr>